Service ID

 This is validated automatically when you are installing a service via the Create Service dialog.
 See Defining the Service ID via the Admin UI.

-Service ID Length Restrictions (Docker Only)
+Service ID Length Restrictions

-Result: The service ID must be 52 characters or fewer.
+must be 63 characters or fewer.

 Last updated